woadey/woadey.github.io/content/posts/htb/tier2/index.md

 - What is the access ID of the admin user? `34322`
 - On uploading a file, what directory does that file appear in on the server? `/uploads`
 - What is the file that contains the password that is shared with the robert user? `db.php`
-- What executible is run with the option "-group bugtracker" to identify all files owned by the bugtracker group? `find`
+- What executable is run with the option "-group bugtracker" to identify all files owned by the bugtracker group? `find`
 - Regardless of which user starts running the bugtracker executable, what's user privileges will use to run? `root`
 - What SUID stands for? `Set owner user id`
 - What is the name of the executable being called in an insecure manner? `cat`